 A major barrier for pet-friendly cannabis producers – which have only recently become legal for pets in parts of the USA – is that funding has not been available for credible scientific testing.
 Without proper testing, these products cannot be legalized.
 There are now numerous legitimate studies from trustworthy sources (like Harvard Medical School and Clinical Neuropharmacology) highlighting the benefits associated with this plant – primarily the use of CBD.

 The good news is, CBD can also be derived from hemp, the sister plant to the cannabis plant.
-And CBD products from hemp are perfectly legal in Canada.
+And CBD products from hemp are growing in popularity in Canada.
 There are many high quality brands manufacturing CBD based hemp products in Canada, both for humans and animals.
 These products are available in many forms, including oils, tinctures, and dog biscuits.
 CBD products made from hemp are just as effective as those derived from the cannabis plant.
+If you’re looking for CBD products for pets, you can find them here.

 Medicinal marijuana has changed the landscape of health care in Canada, and is on the doorstep of the pet health sector, too.